OpenAPITools/openapi-generator/samples/openapi3/client/petstore/go/go-petstore/docs/InlineObject3.md

 ### NewInlineObject3

-`func NewInlineObject3(number float32, double float64, patternWithoutDelimiter string, byte_ string, ) *InlineObject3`
+`func NewInlineObject3(Number float32, Double float64, PatternWithoutDelimiter string, Byte string, ) *InlineObject3`

 NewInlineObject3 instantiates a new InlineObject3 object
 This constructor will assign default values to properties that have it defined,